Newfs in Literature

 Kingston (1814 - 1880) was a popular and prolific author of boy's adventure stories in the 19th Century.

-A collection of retellings of tales from Greek mythology for children.
+A collection of retellings of tales from Greek mythology for children, with a single mention of a Newfoundland.

 Agatha's Husband (1852) by Dinah Mulock Craik